mtuomiko/packlister-backend/README.md

 This is the backend service repository for Packlister, a hobby project aiming to provide a similar service as [LighterPack](https://lighterpack.com/).

 **Note!
-Application backend is deployed on a free plan at render.com which has very conservative resource limits and also suspends inactive services.
+Application backend is deployed on [render.com](https://render.com/) free plan which has very conservative resource limits and also suspends inactive services.
 Starting a new instance of the backend can take up to 5 minutes!**

 The application frontend is deployed at https://packlister.onrender.com with a separate backend (this project) deployed to `packlister-svc.onrender.com`.
 Still work in progress...